The Mentoring Workshop

 Email Address

-The Mentoring Workshop is a project of the Women in Philosophy Task Force.
-It is currently funded by the Marc Sanders Foundation and has been funded in the past by grants from the American Philosophical Association and by the departments that have hosted each of the workshops, including the Department of Philosophy at University of Massachusetts Amherst, the Department of Philosophy at Boston University, the Department of Philosophy at the University of Kansas, and the Department of Philosophy at University of Utah.
+The Mentoring Workshop began as a project of the Women in Philosophy Task Force.
+It is currently funded by the Marc Sanders Foundation and has been funded in the past by grants from the American Philosophical Association and by the departments that have hosted each of the workshops–including the Department of Philosophy at the University of Missouri, the Department of Philosophy at Boston University, the Department of Philosophy at University of Utah, the Department of Philosophy at University of Massachusetts Amherst, and the Department of Philosophy at the University of Kansas.

 About the Workshop